Big Island Volcanoes

-The mountain boasts two places to stargaze: halfway up the volcano at the visitor station or through the telescopes at the actual summit.
+The mountain boasts two places ideal for stargazing: halfway up the volcano at the visitor station or through the telescopes at the actual summit.
 While it’s possible to get to the visitor station with a personal vehicle, the road to the summit is steep, winding, and gravelly.
 For this reason, visitors will find it much easier and enjoyable to experience Mauna Kea through an organized tour.
-In addition to ease of access, our tours also provide visitors with additional perks such as a private planetarium star show at the Imiloa Astronomy Center in Hilo, a walkthrough of a koa forest in a state preserve, and a complimentary deli lunch.
+In addition to ease of access, our tours also provide visitors with additional perks such as a private planetarium star show at the Imiloa Astronomy Center in Hilo, a walkthrough of a koa forest in a state preserve*, and a complimentary deli lunch.

 A crossroads of ancient Hawaiian culture (Mauna Kea is considered sacred in the Hawaiian culture and community) and the technological exploration of our universe, a tour to Mauna Kea allows visitors to connect with two worlds at once, making for a unique experience you won’t want to miss!

 Staying on the Island of Oahu and want to visit an active volcano?
 You can with our one-day tours from Oahu.
 We take care of the transportation and flights.
 We will make sure you are picked up at the airport and returned in time for your return flights too!